PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 - **Select All** - checking this option, Prestashop will select all the checkboxes in the Shopping Carts list.
 - **Unselect All** - checking this option, Prestashop will unselect all the checkboxes in the Shopping Carts list.
 - **Delete selected** - Prestashop will execute a deletion of the selected Shopping Carts rows from the listing.
 At first, there will be a prompt message informing about deletion.

+### Pagination elements UI

+The pagination can be selected both in showing the Shopping Carts listed in the table or navigating through the Shopping Cart pages.
+Shopping Cart lists can be displayed as 20, 50, 100, 300 and 1000 at one viewport screen.